chris-stanton50/particles-cdssm/README.md

 # Particle Based Inference for Continuous-Discrete State Space Models (CD-SSMs) - `particles_cdssm`

+A Python package to implement Sequential Monte Carlo methods for inference in Continuous-Discrete State Space Models.
+Built on top of the `particles` package, can also be used as an alternative to packages for simulation of SDE paths using numerical integrators (such as `sdeint`).

-This package was initally developed to implement the methods outlined the paper [**Particle Based Inference for Continuous-Discrete State Space Models**](https://arxiv.org/abs/2407.15666v1#).
-As the project progressed, the code was extended to have an API to make the developed methods more accessible, and the result of this is the `particles_cdssm` package.
-Please cite this work if using this package in your research:
+This project was initally developed to implement the methods outlined the paper [**Particle Based Inference for Continuous-Discrete State Space Models**](https://arxiv.org/abs/2407.15666v1#).
+As the project progressed, the code was extended to have an API to make the developed methods more accessible to an end user - the end result is this `particles_cdssm` package.
+Please cite the following work if using these methods for your research:

 ```
 @article{stanton2024particle,